stacksjs/bun-plugin-dts-auto/README.md

 ```

 > [!NOTE]
 > Please note, this plugin honors your `tsconfig.json` `compilerOptions.outDir` setting.
-If you want to override this, you can do so by setting the `outdir` option in the build option object.
+If you want to override this, you can do so by setting the `outdir`, `rootDir`, and `cwd` option in the build object.

 ## Testing